-Candidates for collegiate membership in the Fraternity shall be fully matriculated in an institution where a chapter is located and shall be selected based upon their meeting the eligibility requirements prescribed in the local and Fraternity constitutions, and according to the rules set forth by the College Panhellenic Association, the host institution, and the National Panhellenic Conference Unanimous Agreements.
+Candidates for collegiate membership in the Fraternity must be fully matriculated in an institution where a chapter is located and must be selected based upon their meeting the eligibility requirements prescribed in the chapter and Fraternity constitutions, and according to the rules set forth by the College Panhellenic Association, the host institution and the National Panhellenic Conference Unanimous Agreements.

-Phi Sigma Sigma encourages education on the Fraternity and chapter levels with respect to multiculturalism and diversity awareness and advocates sensitivity to such topics as it relates to daily living situations and fraternity activities.
+Phi Sigma Sigma encourages ongoing member development programming with respect to multiculturalism and diversity awareness and advocates sensitivity to such topics as it relates to daily living and Fraternity activities.

 RISK MANAGEMENT POLICY

-Phi Sigma Sigma is concerned for the well-being of its sisters and their guests, and that concern is best realized by providing safe activities in safe environments.
+Phi Sigma Sigma is concerned for the well-being of its members and their guests, and that concern is best realized by providing safe activities in safe environments.

 Phi Sigma Sigma recognizes that awareness, education and planning are vital aspects to providing safe activities in safe environments.

-Therefore, each Phi Sigma Sigma chapter and colony and its members shall:
+Therefore, each Phi Sigma Sigma chapter and its members must:

 - Abide by all local, state/province and national laws.